abhishekgupta5/inventory-management/README.md

 This is a Ruby on Rails web application for inventory management.

+## Interview Prompts

+This application can be used as a baseline Ruby on Rails application for feature development as evaluation criteria during technical interviews.

+* [Tech lead prompts]

+[Tech lead prompts]: ./TECH_LEAD_PROMPTS.md

 ## Local Development

 You'll want to configure your machine to run: